Global propagation of massive quantum fields in the plane gravitational waves and electromagnetic backgrounds: Introduction

-Since the interaction of the quantum particle with plane wave spacetimes was explicitly discussed mainly for the standard (defined by characteristic functions) sandwiches, in Sec. \ref{s7} we give some examples of wave pulses of infinite range for which the wave functions and the cross sections can be explicitly written down; these examples include circularly polarized waves (which seem physically more interesting \cite{b2,b3,b9,b9b}) and in a suitable limit they reduce to impulsive waves \cite{b10}.
-Finally, in Sec. \ref {s8} we consider all the above issues for the spin one-half particle; moreover, we discuss the change of the spin polarization after the passage of the general sandwich wave (for standard linearly polarized sandwich waves this fact was discussed, by means of the Newman-Penrose framework, in Ref. \cite{b7}).
-Collusions and possible further directions of investigations are presented in Sec. \ref{s9}.
+Since the interaction of the scalar fields with plane wave spacetimes was explicitly discussed mainly for the standard (defined by characteristic functions) sandwiches, in Sec. \ref{s7} we give some examples of wave pulses of infinite range for which the wave functions and the cross sections can be explicitly written down; these examples include circularly polarized waves (which seem physically more interesting \cite{b2,b3,b9,b9b}) and in a suitable limit they reduce to impulsive waves \cite{b10}.
+Finally, in Sec. \ref {s8} we consider all the above issues for the spin one-half fields; moreover, we discuss the change of the spin polarization after the passage of the general sandwich wave (for standard linearly polarized sandwich waves this fact was discussed, by means of the Newman-Penrose framework, in Ref. \cite{b7}).
+Conclusions and possible further directions of investigations are presented in Sec. \ref{s9}.